Airport Hangar Types

 Best For

-• Long-term ownership plans spanning many years
+• Long-term ownership plans spanning many years—makes financial sense over time

-• Those desiring custom interior configuration
+• Those desiring custom interior configuration for their specific needs

-• Investors seeking aviation real estate opportunities
+• Investors seeking aviation real estate opportunities with appreciation potential

 Typical Cost

-$75,000-400,000+ purchase price plus monthly HOA fees of $100-500
+$75,000-400,000+ purchase price plus monthly HOA fees of $100-500—significant upfront investment

 Quick Comparison